-Electric Ferry Project 1) Landing sites: EPA determined that there were no significant historical or environmental impacts posed by the proposed landing sites for the ferry project; therefore the City was awarded an exclusion from the National Environmental Policy Act process, which can be very lengthy and time consuming.
+Electric Ferry Project - EPA determined that there were no significant cultural, historical or environmental impacts posed by the proposed landing sites for the ferry project; therefore the City was awarded an exclustion from the Natinonal Environmental Policy Act process, which can be very lengthy and time consuming.
 MTA and FTA staff were very helpful to City staff over the past several months to achieve this result.
 Meanwhile, McLaren Engineering was awarded a contract to design the 5th street landing site.
-2) Vessel: The RFP for the vessel design/build may not be advertised until Maryland's Procurement Review Group provides its final approval of the required information package.
+The RFP for the vessel design/build may not be advertised until Maryland's Procurement Review Group provides its final approval of the required information package.
 A decision will be made by July 30.